delHospitalAbuser/SimplexMethod/README.md

-Implementation of a simplex algorithm based on optimization theory lectures I attended.
+Implementation of a  simple simplex algorithm based on optimization theory lectures I attended.
 Without going into the math, I will describe how the code works on example:

  ### Formulating the problem,  the system of equations should be transformed into a matrix form.